Dear SaaStr: How much should an entrepreneur worry about competition in an early-stage startup?

 A few meta-learnings:

 • First, markets get redefined by new entrants that change the paradigm.
-Who saw that Zoom would rocket to $200m+ ARR in a crowded space that seemed to be a commodity going to free?
+Who saw that Zoom would rocket to $4B+ ARR in a crowded space that seemed to be a commodity going to free?
 Or that Slack would remake chat apps?
+No one, really.
+Both spaces seemed highly mature, “plenty good enough”, and basically free or cheap.
+We’re seeing this again right now with AI.

 • Second, it’s often ok to just be 10x better at something that matters a lot to paying customers.
 You don’t have to be better than Salesforce at everything.
-You can be Pipedrive, and simply be the best CRM that’s super easy to use.
-That’s enough to get you to $100m ARR right there.
+You can be Pipedrive, and simply be the best SMB CRM of its time that’s super easy to use and get acquired for $1.5 Billion.
+In a billion+ market, just owning a piece the #1 doesn’t want to invest in can be enough to get you to $100m ARR right there.
+See also, Notion and Canva.
+Hardly feature complete, but 10x better at something that mattered vs. established “pretty darn good” competition.

 • Third, super happy customers win.
 Yes, winner-takes-most is true in SaaS and frustrating.
 But if you are growing at a healthy clip and have super happy customers, you will probably still do fine.
 It’s almost impossible to kill a SaaS company at $10m in ARR with super happy customers.
 Those happy customers buy more and beget more customers.
 Even if your competitor is 3x larger.